rpm-software-management/dnf/doc/api_conf.rst

     Returns the value of the first valid reposdir or if unavailable the value of created reposdir (string)

-  .. attribute:: installonly_limit

-    An integer to limit the number of installed installonly packages (packages that do not upgrade, instead few versions are installed in parallel).
-Defaults to ``0``, that is the limiting is disabled.

   .. attribute:: installonlypkgs

     List of provide names of packages that should only ever be installed, never